atymic/laravel-bulk-sqs-queue/README.md

 - Batch jobs into 10 per request, or 200kb chunks (SQS has a maximum of 256kb, including request overhead/etc)
 - Dispatch those batches asynchronously, up to `$concurrency` at a time (default 5)

 That's about it.
 With this package, the laravel queue system should work the exact same as normal.
-You should have the exact same result in your application and you AWS SQS dashboard but with a smaller AWS bill :)
+You should have the same result in your application and your AWS SQS dashboard but with a smaller AWS bill :)

 ## Usage